UrbanSwingNZ/urban-swing-website/testing/file-splitting/01-change-password.md

 ## Test 7: Validation - Same as Current

 **What to check:**
-- ⏳ New password = Current password → error: "must be different from current"
+- 🟢New password = Current password → error: "must be different from current"

 **How to test:**
 1. Current: "SamePass123"